Brink-Software/AksWorkshop/labs/lab4-configuration/LAB.md

 </dl>
 ```

-Next lets add a `Dockerfile` with the following content.
+Next let's add a `Dockerfile` with the following content.

 ```text
 #See https://aka.ms/containerfastmode to understand how Visual Studio uses this Dockerfile to build your images for faster debugging.